Post-Training Augmentation Invariance: Introduction

 \subsection{Paper Organization}

 The rest of the paper is organized as follows: In Section \ref{Background}, we present background material needed for the rest of the paper.
-The material on optimal transport is standard, but the material on Wasserstein correlation (Section \ref{WassersteinCorrelation}) and Markov-Wasserstein kernels (Section \ref{Markov-WassersteinKernels}) is likely less well-known.
+The material on optimal transport is standard, but the material on Markov-Wasserstein kernels (Section \ref{Markov-WassersteinKernels}) and Wasserstein correlation (Section \ref{WassersteinCorrelation}) is likely less well-known.
 Our main contributions are presented in Section \ref{Methods}, and our experimental results are presented in Section \ref{Experiments}.
 Finally, limitations of the current framework and suggestions for future work are given in Section \ref{Conclusion}.